redbco/infermesh/CONTRIBUTING.md

 # Contributing to infermesh

-🎉 First of all, thank you for your interest in contributing to **infermesh**!
+🎉 First of all, thank you for your interest in contributing to **InferMesh**!
 We welcome contributions of all kinds: code, documentation, design proposals, and community support.

 ---